skip to Main Content

 RTB:

-Publishers make their inventory available for advertisers to bid on the winner serves the ad.
+Publishers make their inventory available for advertisers to bid on the winner who serves the ad.
 It enables publishers and advertisers to work together and sell ads using programmatic bidding.
-It is important to note that the price is determined using the Second Price Auction principle, where the winner pays the second-highest bid, plus one cent.
+It is important to note that the price is determined using the Second Price Auction principle, where the winner pays the second-highest bid plus one cent.

 Run of Network: